 "To him that overcomes will I give to eat of the tree of life, which is in the midst of the paradise of God" (Rev.2:7 KJV).

-Overcoming is a process that takes effort, which is based on the knowledge and understanding of what is required by God.
+Overcoming is a process which takes effort, which is based on the knowledge and understanding of what is required by God.
 There was no time for the thief to go through the overcoming process, which involves listening, learning, effort, and making correct decisions.
 Therefore, he could not have been saved and entered into the paradise of God which is reserved for the overcomers.
 See Matt.24:13, 2.Cor.5:9-10, Heb.5:8-9, Rev.2:26;3:21.

 Furthermore, even if the thief were converted and had obtained salvation before his death, he still would have had to await the resurrection of the elect of God, which has not yet occurred.
 See Matt.24:30; 1.Cor.15:23; 51-54; 1.Thes.4:13-15; Rev.20:4-6.

 "And she saw two angels in white, sitting one at the head, and one at the feet, where the body of Jesus had lain.
 And they said to her, Woman, why do you weep?
 She said to them, Because they took away my Lord, and I do not know where they put him.
 And saying these things, she turned backward, and saw Jesus standing, and did not know that it was Jesus.
 Jesus said to her, Woman, why do you weep?
 Whom do you seek?
 Thinking that it was the gardener, she said to him, Sir, if you carried him away, tell me where you put him, and I will take him away.
 Jesus said to her, Mary!
 Turning around, she said to him, Rabboni! that is to say, Teacher.
 Jesus said to her, Do not touch me, for I have not yet ascended to my Father, but go to my brothers and say to them, I am ascending to my Father and your Father, and my God and your God" (Jn.20:12-17 Para.).